 Exactly 6 days before the apps were due, it finally clicked.
 It was a moment of pure joy followed by a moment of manically rewriting all of my apps to reflect the result.
 A pretty unforgettable way to finish off undergrad and the best 4 years of my life (so far).

-Published in the journal of Engineering and Applied Sciences, this work was a generalization of the Stanley-Wilf conjecture.
+This work was a generalization of the Stanley-Wilf conjecture.
 The statement of the conjecture is as follows.
 There are n! (roughly (n/e)^n) ways to permute the numbers 1 to n.
 However, if we say that we only want to count permutations that avoid a particular subsequence pattern, then the total will only be singly exponential (roughly c^n for some constant c).
 For example, the number of permutations that do not contain increasing subsequences of length 3 is C_n, the nth Catalan number (roughly 4^n).
 The conjecture states that, no matter how crazy and convoluted the pattern is, we will always observe this singly exponential behavior.

 The conjecture was settled in 2004 by Marcus and Tardos.
 The goal of this research was to generalize this result, where we only necessitate that the pattern be avoided at specific indices.

 This project was the first serious research I ever did, and it came about from somewhat humorous circumstances.
 It all started when I emailed Professor Asaf Ferber to complain that he gave me a B in his class Algebraic Combinatorics.
 He essentially responded with a challenge, “Do a research project with me next semester and prove to me you deserved an A.”